-Any member of the community can ask a Prohibited Conduct Response Group (PCRG) member or the Associate Provost for Equity and Diversity and Title IX Coordinator to explain the policy or process and talk through "what if's" without disclosing an actual incident (if they are not prepared to do so).
+Any member of the community can ask the Title IX Coordinator and Equity and Diversity Officer or a Prohibited Conduct Response Group (PCRG) member to explain the policy or process and talk through "what if's" without disclosing an actual incident (if they are not prepared to do so).
 PCRG members can be an important resource for students who want information on the complaint process or what a PCRG hearing is like, and can serve as advisors to students who are party to a PCRG investigation and/or hearing if the party so chooses.
 PCRG members receive annual in-depth training on issues of sexual violence, sexual harassment and discriminatory harassment.
 Oftentimes, students will make an appointment (without sharing the reason) to get more information that they can share with a friend, or just ask questions to understand the process and understand options.

 Appointments can be made by calling or e-mailing and you can always bring a support person with you.

 If you're more comfortable reading, the full policy is here, and the process is described here.

 If you speak to anyone in the counseling center or Haven, health services, or the chaplain's office, they are confidential resources and nothing will happen unless you decide you want it to.
 If you talk to a faculty or staff member other than a confidential resource, they may have an obligation to report what they know to the Title IX Coordinator so that you are provided supportive measures as appropriate (this includes Community Leaders).
 In most cases, we will do our best to respect your wishes regarding what further steps you wish to take, offer support, and answer questions.

 In some cases, the information provided will require Colgate to act, for example where the community is at risk based on the information provided.
 If this were to happen, you would be kept fully informed of the steps we are taking even if you choose not to participate in the process.